Pierre Pflimlin Bridge

-The Pierre Pflimlin Bridge (Pont Pierre Pflimlin) is a 957 m long motorway bridge over the river Rhine, with a main span measuring 205 m.
+The Pierre Pflimlin Bridge (Pont Pierre Pflimlin) is a 957 m long motorway cantilever bridge over the river Rhine, with a main span measuring 205 m.
 It connects Germany and France, at Kehl and Strasbourg.
 It is named after Pierre Pflimlin, a former French prime minister, and was opened in 2002.
 It was funded by France, Germany and the European Union.

 Construction

 Planned for several decades, it was built during the late 1990s and early 2000s by the construction companies Bilfinger Berger and Max Früh.